scala/scala-lang/_posts/2024-11-19-release-notes-3.6.0.md

 In the [Scala 3.5.0 release notes](https://scala-lang.org/blog/2024/08/22/scala-3.5.0-released.html) we've announced upcoming changes to givens, due to their peculiar problem with prioritization.
 Currently, the compiler always tries to select the instance with the most specific subtype of the requested type.
 In the future, it would change to always selecting the instance with the most general subtype that satisfies the context-bound.

 Starting from Scala 3.6.0, code whose behaviour can differ between new and old rules (ambiguity on new, passing on old, or vice versa) will emit warnings, but the old rules will still be applied.
-Running the compiler with `-source:3.5` will allow you to temporarily keep using the old rules; with `-source:3.7` or `-source:future` you will get to use the new scheme.
+Running the compiler with `-source:3.5` will allow you to temporarily keep using the old rules; with `-source:3.7` or `-source:future` the new scheme will be used.

-For the detailed motivation of changes with examples of code that will be easier to write and understand, see our recent blog post - Upcoming Changes to Givens in Scala 3.7.
+For the detailed motivation of changes with examples of code that will be easier to write and understand, see our recent blog post - [Upcoming Changes to Givens in Scala 3.7]({{ site.baseurl }}/2024/08/19/given-priority-change-3.7.html).

 ## Require named arguments for Java-defined annotations